Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Introduction

-In quantum simulators, it is often pivotal to be able to prepare the ground state of a quantum many-body system as these states play a decisive role in their low-energy behaviour.
-The generation of special ground states is required for quantum error correction codes, spin liquids, and topological quantum states for quantum computing \cite{sachdev2011quantum, vojta2003quantum, greiner2002quantum,li2025low,bespalova2021quantum}.
-Moreover, one of the really difficult class of problems that only quantum simulators/computers can solve is the long time nonequilibrium dynamics of quantum many-body systems, which underlies almost any natural process, albeit combined with relaxations in open environments.
-Thus, it would seem that the ground states of quantum many-body systems would be the necessary prerequisite as initial states to model various natural processes in quantum simulators: for example, the non-adiabatic dynamics \cite{macdonell2021analog} that ensues after bringing two ground state complex molecules to suddenly interact with each other, or suddenly bringing two many-body ground states to interact at a point \cite{bayat2010entanglement} or how a system changes due to an external change of environment or internal couplings \cite{barmettler2010quantum}, say, by a sudden change of pressure on a solid.
+Quantum many-body systems are comprised of a large number of interacting quantum particles, which are typically electrons, spins, or atoms.
+In such systems, the components exhibit strongly correlated behaviour -- typically, they have entangled states \cite{sachdev2011quantum}.
+These states are fundamental to understanding physical phenomena in quantum chemistry, nuclear physics, quantum information, phase transitions, topological order, and condensed matter physics.
+It is important to prepare these states in a controlled manner in a quantum simulator or quantum computer so that the effects of various interactions can be probed \cite{feynman1982simulating,preskill2018quantum}.
+Among the varied states of quantum many-body systems it is often pivotal to be able to prepare ground states as these states play a decisive role in their low-energy behaviour.
+The generation of special ground states is required for quantum error correction codes, spin liquids, and topological quantum states for quantum computing \cite{sachdev2011quantum, vojta2003quantum, greiner2002quantum,li2025low,bespalova2021quantum, Volya2023, bausch2022fast}.
+Further, the preparation of known quantum states in a quantum hardware can help us to benchmark it.
+Moreover, one of the really difficult class of problems that only quantum simulators/computers can solve is the long time nonequilibrium dynamics of quantum many-body systems, which underlies several natural processes (true, there are often relaxations in open environments, but one may want to study that without approximations using the closed system dynamics of a system-environment many-body system).
+Such dynamics typically involves a large part of an exponentially large Hilbert space (for example, $2^{n}$ dimensional for $n$ spin-1/2 particles/qubits) which makes their classical simulation computationally difficult.
+Ground states of quantum many-body systems would be the necessary prerequisite as initial states to model various such natural processes in quantum simulators: for example, the non-adiabatic dynamics \cite{macdonell2021analog} that ensues after bringing two ground state complex molecules to suddenly interact with each other, or suddenly bringing two many-body ground states to interact at a point \cite{bayat2010entanglement} or how a system changes due to an external change of environment or internal couplings \cite{barmettler2010quantum}, say, by a sudden change of pressure on a solid.
 They may also be useful for studying thermalization/non-thermalization in closed and open systems following quenches with entangled ground states as starting states \cite{sels2022bath}.
-Those states that can be prepared may also serve as building blocks for larger \cite{patkowski2025high} or higher dimensional ground states in a simulator.
-In fact, the controlled preparation of many-body states has also become a building block for quantum machine learning applications, in hybrid quantum-classical algorithms, and is an important focus for both digital and analog quantum computing platforms \cite{ward2009preparation,arguello2019analogue,gibbs2025exploiting,umer2025probing,jaderberg2025variational}.
-In a nutshell, it is crucial to be able to prepare the quantum ground state of a system in a given quantum hardware, as this can be the starting point of various subsequent investigations.
-However, even knowing the ground state does not necessarily mean that one has an easy method of preparing it 'in situ' in a quantum simulator.
+Those states that can be prepared may also serve as building blocks for larger \cite{patkowski2026hierarchical} or higher dimensional ground states in a simulator.
+In fact, the controlled preparation of many-body states has also become a building block for quantum machine learning applications, in hybrid quantum-classical algorithms, and is an important focus for both digital and analog quantum computing platforms \cite{ward2009preparation,arguello2019analogue,gibbs2025exploiting,umer2025probing,jaderberg2025variational,jaderberg2026learning,singh2026ground}.
+Last, but not the least, we should emphasize one of the most important applications of quantum state preparation, namely as the input to quantum phase estimation algorithm \cite{kitaev1995quantum,cleve1998quantum}.
+The quantum phase estimation algorithm can be run to find eigenvalues such as ground state energies to desired precision, but to have any real quantum advantage, one needs an initial quantum state with a high overlap with the ground state \cite{abrams1999quantum,aspuruguzik2005simulated,babbush2018lowdepth,pelofske2026vqe}.